How will Myanmar move forward following coup? | DW | 02.02.2021

 Monday's coup surprised many Myanmar experts and observers, along with most of the country's citizens.

-Several hours before the raids on NLD leaders, the Tatmadaw had rejected reports from foreign embassies warning of an imminent coup, claiming that the embassies were misunderstanding the legal context.
+Several hours before the raids on NLD leaders, the Tatmadaw had rejected reports from foreign embassies warning of an imminent coup, claiming that the embassies misunderstood the legal context.

 From the military's point of view, their takeover was completely constitutional.
 The Tatmadaw claims, without evidence, that electoral fraud in November constitutes a threat to the country.